frankelavsky/academic_homepage/talks/2023-visualizing-knowledge-script.md

 # What does it mean to be a *designer*?

+Asking what design is is a harder question to start with than what does it mean to *be* a designer.
+From here, I can tell my story.

-A while ago, I was a community organizer and a student of philosophy and theology.
+So, a while ago, I was a community organizer and a student of philosophy and theology.
 I know, probably the most annoying two things combined into one.

 ---
 ## Community organizing helped me see the power of social action